10,000 Reasons (Bless the Lord): Covers

-At Passion 2014 in Houston, it was sung by the song's co-writer Matt Redman and Passion 2015 Houston featuring vocals from Chris Tomlin, Brett Younker and Kristian Stanfill.
+At Passion 2014 in Houston, it was sung by the song's co-writer Matt Redman.
+It was also performed at Passion 2015 in Houston, featuring vocals from Chris Tomlin, Brett Younker and Kristian Stanfill.

-Parts of the song was incorporated by rapper KB as part of his track, "10k", on his 2020 album His Glory Alone.
+Parts of the song were incorporated by rapper KB as part of his track, "10k", on his 2020 album His Glory Alone.
 It peaked at No. 36 on the Billboard Hot Christian Songs chart.

 The song has been translated into a number of languages.
 It was recorded in Spanish as "Diez Mil Razones (10,000 Reasons)" by Evan Craft in an acoustic version in his 2012 album Yo Soy Segundo. and in German as "Zehntausend Gründe" ("10,000 Gründe") by the German Christian band Outbreakband and recorded on their album Das ist unser Gott, a live album performed at the Glaubenszentrum Bad Gandersheim.